With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 Instead, I’m referring to a a type of franchise you’d potentially feel guilty owning.

-Have you ever looked into owning and operating a rent to own franchise business?
+Have you ever looked into owning and operating one of those rent to own franchises?

-Heck…did you even know you could buy a rent-to-own business?
+Heck…did you even know you could buy a rent-to-own franchising business?

-Provided you have the ability to invest $283,270 – $852,820 (for an Aaron’s Sales & Leasing franchise), you can.
+Well you can, provided you have the ability to invest $283,270 – $852,820 (for an Aaron’s Sales & Leasing franchise).
 That’s the franchise cost.
 And here are some of the things you’d have the ability to offer your customers.